maliceio/malice/README.md

 ### TODO
  - [ ] Figure out how to do Windows AV ? :confounded:

-### Credits
-I want to give a big shout out to [jordan-wright](http://jordan-wright.com), I am using his program [gophish](https://github.com/jordan-wright/gophish) as a template to get me started with the Malice rewrite.
-Jordan has an amazing sense of style and his code is elegant and beautiful.
-I aspire to be on his level someday.

 ### License
 Apache License (Version 2.0)
 Copyright (c) 2013 - 2016 **blacktop** Joshua Maine